yangjun42/Innovation-Duplication/README.md

 ## Contributors

-This project is part of the AaltoAI Hackathon in collaboration with VTT and DataCrunch.
+This project is part of the AaltoAI Hackathon in collaboration with VTT.